Motorola Razr 2019: Price, release date, specs and all the latest rumours

 An in January, a World Intellectual Property Organization listing was spotted by 91Mobiles, showing a mobile phone that’s recognisable as a Razr handset, albeit with a slightly tweaked design and dual screens.

 Like the legendary Motorola Razr V3 from all the way back in 2004, the device shown off in the patent is a flip phone that features one external secondary display and another internal primary display.

 However the new Razr’s main display appears to be notched and flexible, stretching almost all the way from top to bottom and folding across the centre (leaving the risk of a noticeable crease right in the middle of the display).
 There is, of course, no physical keypad.
 Beneath the screen is that chunky wedge we’re all so familiar with, which will house the microphone and speakers.

 Sheth’s vision features a single-lens camera beneath the display on the outward-facing portion of the folded handset.

 Motorola Razr 2019 − Specs and features

-Little else is currently known about the 2019 Motorola Razr, but WSJ’s report describes it as a “high-end” phone, and claims that Lenovo plans to manufacture 200,000 units due to its high sales expectations.
+Little else is currently known about the 2019 Motorola Razr, but WSJ’s February report described it as a “high-end” phone, and claimed that Lenovo plans to manufacture 200,000 units due to its high sales expectations.